noreenwu/coffeeshop/README.md

 ## Authors

-Angular front-end, partial Flask server, SQLAlchemy module, sqlite database by Udacity FSND
+Ionic front-end, partial Flask server, SQLAlchemy module, sqlite database schema by Udacity FSND

-Minor changes to Angular front-end, front-end configuration, completion of Flask server endpoints, authentication and authorization of endpoints by Noreen Wu
+Minor changes to Ionic front-end, front-end configuration to coordinate with Flask backend, completion of Flask server endpoints, authentication and authorization of endpoints using Flask and Auth0 by Noreen Wu

+## Acknowledgements

+I would like to thank my family for allowing me to create Uda-Spice Latte Cafe drinks on Christmas Eve Eve, instead of making a flourless chocolate cake like I was supposed to.